DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Adding object with Gantt data

-Activate context menu in the Controllers folder and select  Add -> Controller.
+Activate context menu in the Controllers folder and select  Add -> Controller.<br>
 Choose the Web API 2 Controller -> Empty.
 The new controller will be called "DataController".

 Then we will fill it with the following code: